The Federalists and Anti-Federalists, the First Political Factions of the United States

 What Did and Didn’t Change: The Anti-Federalists to Democrats

 While this doesn’t paint a simple picture, it paints a clear one.
 That being, in any era, the Federalist spirit is in the citied regions and the Anti-Federalist spirit is found in the rural regions, and thus Anti-Federalists are like today’s Republicans (who the rural regions favor) and Federalists are like Today’s Democrats (who the citied regions favor).

-TIP: To recap what is noted above.
-In early America, each faction simply held classical liberal views to different degrees, with the Federalists being more to the right and being conservative liberals on most issues (and social liberals and classical conservatives on key issues), while the Anti-Federalists were more to the left and were radical liberals (and social conservatives on key issues) on most issues.
+TIP: In early America, each faction held classical liberal views to different degrees.
+The Federalists were more to the right and were conservative liberals on most issues (and social liberals and classical conservatives on key issues), while the Anti-Federalists were more to the left and were radical liberals (and social conservatives on key issues) on most issues.
 Tellingly, there were arguments over which faction would be called Federalists, and later which would be called Republicans and Democrats (with the Press calling Jefferson’s Anti-Federalists both before they officially became the Democratic-Republicans).
 This can be easily explained by realizing America is a Federal Republic with a strong Democratic tradition, in words, both original factions held different stances on the same American values.

 The Difference Between the Federalists and Anti-Federalists